-The project consists of subdividing an 8.62-acre property located in the General Industrial (GI) zone and the North Chico Specific Plan Light Manufacturing (M-1) zone into two parcels.
-Parcel 1 would be 5.47 acres; Parcel 2 would be 3.15.
-Parcel 1 is currently developed with a 100-unit self-storage facility (AAdvantage Self-Storage).
-Proposed Parcel 2 is vacant.
-No development is proposed as part of this application; however, future development consistent with the GI and M-1 zoning designation is anticipated.
-Wastewater disposal for Parcel 2 would be provided by an individual on-site septic system.
-Domestic water service would be provided by a new well.
-Parcel 1 would retain access via a driveway on the north side of Hedstrom Way.
-A new driveway to Parcel 2 would be constructed on the north side of Hedstrom Way as part of a future Parcel 2 development proposal.
+The project consists of subdividing a 10.04-acre property located in the RR-5 zone into two parcels.
+Parcel 1 would be 5.02 acres; Parcel 2 would be 5.02 acres.
+The parcel is currently vacant and undeveloped.
+No development is proposed as part of this application; however, future development consistent with the RR-5 zoning designation is anticipated.
+This would likely consist of large-lot single-family homes, small farmsteads, and related uses.
+Wastewater disposal for Parcels 1 and 2 would be provided by individual on-site septic systems.
+Domestic water service would be provided by new wells on both parcels.
+Access to both parcels would be via new driveways from Bryden Way and/or Bethridge Road.